Gaston900/PSMSlugForever/README.md

 Afterwards, it has been decided to make the project independent in 2021, providing all kinds of support, repairing all bugs and glitches, correcting incompatibility with the NeoGeo system, etc.

 Version 0.224 [HBMAME/EKMAME] is being used as the base system.

-Users are being offered the pleasure and convenience of being able to play all the Metal Slug game franchises of the "Neo Geo MVS/AES", All Lost Media Predecrypted, Decrypter, Encrypte, Earlier And Bootleg, Decrypter Darksoft, Neo SD And Hack.
+Users are offered the experience of playing all Metal Slug franchises on the Neo Geo MVS/AES system.

+The project focuses on preserving all existing ROMs: Predecrypted, Decrypter, Encrypte, Earlier and Bootleg, Darksoft, Neo SD, and Hack.

 I am only supporting the operating systems, Windows 7, Windows 8, Windows 10 and Windows 11.